rparkins999/CalendarTrigger/README.md

 ## Signing and saving settings

 Newer versions of Android do not allow you to install unsigned applications.
 The `.apk` file in the git release is signed (with my signing key) as is the `.apk` file downloadable from [fdroid](https://f-droid.org) (with their signing key).
 Naturally neither I nor fdroid are willing to publish our signing keys, so if you build your own version you will need to to sign it with your own signing key.
-The `app/build.gradle` file expects a `keystore.properties` file in the project root directory, which you will need to fill with the details of your own signing key.
+The `app/build.gradle` file expects a `keystore.properties` file in the subdirectory Keys of the parent directory of the project root directory, which you will need to fill with the details of your own signing key.
 You can find how to create it [here](https://developer.android.com/studio/publish/app-signing.html).

 Having multiple signing keys causes problems if you have previously installed one version and want to install a newer version of the same application signed with a different key: Android does not allow this, and you have to uninstall the old application before installing the new one This deletes the application's data, which means for CalendarTrigger that you lose all its settings including all of your class definitions.